MicrosoftDocs/entra-docs/docs/identity/saas-apps/workteam-provisioning-tutorial.md

 ## Important tips for assigning users to Workteam

-* It is recommended that a single Microsoft Entra user is assigned to Workteam  to test the automatic user provisioning configuration.
-Additional users and/or groups may be assigned later.
+* It's recommended that a single Microsoft Entra user is assigned to Workteam  to test the automatic user provisioning configuration.
+More users and/or groups may be assigned later.

 * When assigning a user to Workteam, you must select any valid application-specific role (if available) in the assignment dialog.
 Users with the **Default Access** role are excluded from provisioning.

-## Setup Workteam  for provisioning
+## Set up Workteam  for provisioning

-Before configuring Workteam  for automatic user provisioning with Microsoft Entra ID, you will need to enable SCIM provisioning on Workteam.
+Before configuring Workteam  for automatic user provisioning with Microsoft Entra ID, you need to enable SCIM provisioning on Workteam.

 1. Log in into [Workteam](https://app.workte.am/account/signin).
 Click **Organization settings** > **SETTINGS**.